231 Organisational Model

 • to ensure a clear assignment of powers and an adequate control system.

-Supervisory Body
+Supervisory Body and reporting

 In accordance with the provisions set forth in the Decree and the 231 Organisation Model, Acea has established a Supervisory Body, that guarantees the requisites of autonomy, independence and professionalism.
 The Supervisory Body has full, independent powers of initiative, intervention and control over the effective functioning and observance of the Model.